byu-cpe/ComputingBootCamp/website/_selfpaced/How_to_create_Automated_Pass-off_Tests.md

 Usage: `node .cbc/removeAllLabels.js <authToken> <pullRequestNumber>`

 This code requires the @octokit/core package in order to send API calls to GitHub.
 It has a function called deleteAllLabels() that simply removes any labels that are on the pull request with the corresponding issue number (in the makeTest repository).
-This codes takes two parameters, an authetication token for sending API calls, and the issue number of the pull request.
+This codes takes two parameters, an authentication token for sending API calls, and the issue number of the pull request.

 An example use of this code would be `node .cbc/removeAllLabels.js ${ secrets.AUTH_TOKEN } 9"`.
 This would remove all labels on the pull request with the issue number 9 in the BYUComputingBootCampTests/makeTest repository.